-I hadn't had bread pudding for years, until a couple of weeks ago when I made Bacon and Onion Roly Poly Pudding; which got me thinking about the food we had when I was a kid.
+I hadn't had bread pudding for years, until a couple of weeks ago when I made Bacon and Onion Roly Poly Pudding got me thinking about the food we had when I was a kid.

 If you've never had bread pudding you haven't lived, and have certainly been missing out!